CIMTool-Builders-Library

 Would you like a custom builder that generates C/C++ objects from your CIMTool profiles?
 Perhaps you’ve wished there was a builder to create Apache Avro schemas for data serialization or one that would automatically generate a Google Protocol Buffers .proto file?
 You can now with CIMTool’s custom builder import feature.

-Included in this library is the base set of XSLT transforms that comes shipped with CIMTool.
+Included in this library is the base set of XSLT transforms that come shipped with CIMTool.
 These have been included to serve as examples or starting points that can be either extended or used as working examples when creating new XSLT builders.

 Feel free to initiate a discussion around a new idea for a custom builder or to post a question on the discussions board.
 Please contribute new builders to this library using the submission process outlined towards the end of this page.